 As the names imply, reactive maintenance is waiting until there is a problem and being forced to react to it.
 It may be cheaper in the short run, but that’s because minor issues aren’t being found and fixed before they become major problems.
 In addition to costly HVAC replacement or repair in the dead of winter, you also run the risk of losing business if staff and customers are uncomfortable or unable to be in the building.

-Preventative maintenance by experienced building maintenance services not only finds minor issues before they cripple your system, but it also extends the useful life of your HVAC system.
+Preventative maintenance not only finds minor issues before they cripple your system, but it also extends the useful life of your HVAC system.
 By regularly inspecting, cleaning, and maintaining all of the components, the system is more energy-efficient and operating costs are lower.

 Your commercial HVAC technician can be a valuable resource in preparing your system for winter by checking to make sure ducts are sealed and air leakage is minimized, and the system is free of pollutants that could make it sluggish.
 They can also make additional recommendations for improving the efficiency of your system, such as installing automatic thermostats and using fans to prevent hot air from rising.
 According to the Department of Energy & Efficiency, you can save 3% on your heating bill for every degree the thermostat is lowered in the winter.

-On average, commercial facilities that have comprehensive preventative maintenance programs by a property maintenance company in place find their total costs are as much as 50% lower than organizations that continue to maintain their equipment reactively.
+On average, commercial facilities that have comprehensive preventative maintenance programs in place find their total costs are as much as 50% lower than organizations that continue to maintain their equipment reactively.

 How To Prepare Your HVAC System For Winter